PedroACFerreira/BonsaiBehavior/README.md

 Created by Pedro Ferreira for the Master thesis "Microglia-mediated remodelling of the cerebellar circuit".

 This project is licensed under the terms of the MIT license.
-If used for obtaining data to be published, please cite as:
+If used for publication purposes, please cite as:

 Ferreira, P.A.
 (2019) Custom Bonsai-Rx worklfow for semi-automated analysis of rodent motor behavior. https://github.com/PedroACFerreira/BonsaiBehavior

 ----------------------------------------------------------------------------------------------------------------------

-Requires Bonsai-Rx v2.4_preview (https://bitbucket.org/horizongir/bonsai/downloads).
+Requires Bonsai-Rx v2.4 or newer (https://bitbucket.org/horizongir/bonsai/downloads).

 The "Bonsai Behavior.bonsai" and "Bonsai Behavior.layout" files are both required to be in the same folder to be run.